-VdFS distributes royalties, which result from secondary exploitation rights as well as legal remuneration and participation claims, to filmmakers, actors and their legal successors (heirs).
+VdFS distributes royalties, which result from secondary exploitation rights as well as legal remuneration and participation claims, to filmmakers, performing artists in the audiovisual field and their legal successors (heirs).
 This is income such as, for example, cable fees, private reproduction remuneration, remuneration for public reproduction of films in schools and universities, and the public lending rights.

 VdFS uses reciprocal agreements with numerous foreign affiliated companies to manage the rights and claims of its members (beneficiaries) abroad.

 VdFS dedicates a portion of its income to social and cultural institutions (SKE) on the basis of legal regulations and voluntary deductions.
 With these funds, the society supports its members in social emergencies and in the area of training and further education.
 In addition to that, VdFS supports film festivals and film-related projects and contributes financially to the professional associations of filmmakers.

 VdFS advises its members on issues of (film) copyright.
 It supports the interests of filmmakers in relation to amendments of copyright and collecting society laws and represents these on a national, European and international level.